 How do I sign up for MTD for Income Tax?

-If you’ve been keeping an eye on UK business tax news recently, you probably know there’s a change coming to the way self-employed people and landlords report their income to HMRC.
+You might already know there’s a change coming to the way self-employed people and landlords report their income to HMRC.
 Making Tax Digital (MTD) for Income Tax is on its way, with a phased rollout beginning April 2026 and a test phase already open.

 A quick recap: what is MTD for Income Tax?